3lpsy/quickguard/README.md

 sudo -E python3 quickguard.py --auto --overwrite --chown-file --reload
 ```

+You can review `quickguard.sh` for a way to elevate privileges if you want to quickly run from a task runner like `wofi`.
 The above environment variables are the only ones supported at the moment.

 ### History
 The script will attempt to track the last file used when using `--auto` in a `history` file.
 This will be an `$XDG_DATA_HOME/quickguard/history`.
 If all potential files in the VPN directory have been used previously, the history is cleared.
 You can disable history with `--no-history` it will neither read the file nor write to it.